seedifferently/boto_rsync/README.md

 ## Options ##

-    -a/--access_key <key>       Your AWS Access Key ID.
-If not supplied, boto will use the value of the environment variable AWS_ACCESS_KEY_ID
+    -a/--access_key <key>       Your Access Key ID.
+If not supplied, boto will use the value of the environment variable AWS_ACCESS_KEY_ID (for S3) or GS_ACCESS_KEY_ID
+                                (for GS).
-    -s/--secret_key <secret>    Your AWS Secret Access Key.
-If not supplied, boto will use the value of the environment variable AWS_SECRET_ACCESS_KEY
+    -s/--secret_key <secret>    Your Secret Access Key.
+If not supplied, boto will use the value of the environment variable AWS_ACCESS_KEY_ID (for S3) or GS_ACCESS_KEY_ID
+                                (for GS).
     -d/--debug <debug_level>    0 means no debug output (default), 1 means
                                 normal debug output from boto, and 2 means boto debug output plus request/response output from
-                                httplib
+                                httplib.
-    -r/--reduced                Enable reduced redundancy on files copied to S3 (only applies when S3 is the destination).
+    -r/--reduced                Enable reduced redundancy on files copied to S3.
-    -g/--grant <policy>         A canned ACL policy that will be granted on each file transferred to S3.
-The value of provided must be one of the "canned" ACL policies supported by S3: private, public-read,
+    -g/--grant <policy>         A canned ACL policy that will be granted on each file transferred to S3/GS.
+The value provided must be one of the "canned" ACL policies supported by S3/GS: private, public-read,
+                                public-read-write (S3 only), or
-                                public-read-write, or authenticated-read
+                                authenticated-read
     -w/--no_overwrite           No files will be overwritten, if the file/key exists on the destination it will be kept.
 Note that this is not a sync--even if the file has